Gman-Superfly/AKIRA/DESIGN_DECISIONS.md

 ### The Design Choice

-Use **duality methods** — transform to a domain where the quantity is easy to observe.
+Use **duality methods** to transform to a domain where the quantity is easy to observe.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐